ChackochanBoby/learn-fs-dev/README.md

 # learn-fs-dev
-This repository is created for the purpose of showcase my Full-stack development learning journey.
+Welcome!
+This repository is a space where I'll be sharing my projects and code as I learn full-stack development.
+Feel free to explore and check back for updates as I continue to add more content.